Switch version tested

 You are saved by a mysterious but sexily shaped silhouette and taken back to a secret headquarters where the mission for revenge and justice begins.
 You must play through the main mode to uncover the truth, each area contains a number of story elements, puzzles and enemies to overcome.
 After each area, you must face one of the bosses in a battle that tests your reflexes, tactics and courage on the road to being crowned the boxing champion!

 The gameplay is pretty solid and the controls work well, it did take a fair amount of practice to master though.
 There are a number of button combinations to learn if you want to become a real contender and boss fights are fast and unforgiving.
 The game supports the option to use motion control which I found fun for a couple of turns but ultimately a guy with my build and upper body strength isn’t really suited for movement.
 I must have looked like a seal pup thrashing around in the water for the first time.
 As usual with this sort of game, one that needs a little dedication, I died a lot but it didn’t deter me from giving it one more attempt.
 There are a number of collectables to locate along the way which adds to the depth and longevity of the experience but I found the semi-puzzles offered little to no challenge.

 I enjoyed Pato Box mainly because it reminded me of how much I loved Punch-Out!!
-The visuals are pretty, especially in handheld mode and if you can master the fighting mechanism you will had plenty of fun.
+The visuals are pretty, especially in handheld mode and if you can master the fighting mechanism you will have plenty of fun.
 I would have liked to see a split screen vs multiplayer mode included but this probably wouldn’t have worked and isn’t what this game is about I guess.
 So, will you chicken out or learn how to DUCK?

 TBG Score: 6/10